 The Public Lands Department places a high level of importance on invasive species control in all of the Conservancy Lands areas.
 Budgets may dictate otherwise, but staff strives for invasive species control as much as possible.
 In fact, the Conservancy Lands Master Plan states invasive species control as part of the number one goal.

-The most common species encountered throughout the conservancy lands areas are: Buckthorn, Honeysuckle, Garlic Mustard, and Canada Thistle.
-Other invasive species found in the conservancy lands include: Dame's Rocket, Multiflora Rose, Reed Canary Grass, Crown Vetch, and Yellow Sweet Clover.
-This list could continue on, and helps explain the need for invasive species control.
+The most common species encountered throughout the conservancy land areas are: Buckthorn, Honeysuckle, Garlic Mustard, and Canada Thistle.
+Other invasive species found in the conservancy lands include Dame's Rocket, Multiflora Rose, Reed Canary Grass, Crown Vetch, and Yellow Sweet Clover.
+This list could continue on and helps explain the need for invasive species control.

 What is an Invasive?

 An invasive species, simply put, is one that can out-compete and overtake another specie(s) in a given area resulting in a loss in diversity and a change or loss in habitat type.
 An exotic invasive is a species that is not native to the area (for example originates in Europe or Asia) and can very quickly dominate a landscape.
-The lack of native predators, diseases, or competitors give these species an added advantage as well.
-Many invasive species also exhibit traits that give them an advantage over the native species of an area: prolific seed production, early to sprout/late to drop leaves, grow in dense shade, inhibit other species from growing nearby.
+The lack of native predators, diseases, or competitors gives these species an added advantage as well.
+Many invasive species also exhibit traits that give them an advantage over the native species of an area: prolific seed production, early-to-sprout/late-to-drop leaves, growing in dense shade, inhibit other species from growing nearby.